openstax/research-p3-experiment-4/digital_logic/templates/textbook/digital_logic.md

 ## Circuits to Truth Tables {:.circuits-to-truth-tables}

-It is often very easy to calculate the entries of a truth table using digital logic circuit diagram.
-This is because digital circuit diagrams make it easy to visualize how logic gates operate on boolean variables and how the function of these gates combine to produce the final output.
-We will illustrate this using the logic circuit that implements the expression A OR (B AND C) from the previous example.
+Digital logic circuit diagrams can be a useful aid when calculating the entries of a truth table.
+This is because digital circuit diagrams provide a visualization of how logic gates operate on boolean variables and how the function of these gates combine to produce the final output.
+We will illustrate this using the logic circuit that implements the expression A OR (B AND C).

+{% call m.figure("circuit_tt_1_ans_v2.png", "Realization of the circuit diagram for A OR (B AND C)", "no-border restrict responsive-img") %}
+**Figure 11** Realization of the circuit diagram for A OR (B AND C) for A=1, B=1 and C=0.
+{% endcall %}

+We have labeled the Boolean values in the circuit in red for convenience.
+We first evaluate the output of the AND gate.
+Since 1 AND 0 = 0, we end up with 0 at the output of the AND gate.
+Finally, we evaluate the output of the OR gate using the 0 output from the AND gate and with the value of A=1.
+This evaluates to 1, which gives the final result.
+By repeating this method for all possible input combinations, we can fill out the entire truth table (see Example 9).

 #### **Example 9** {:.exercise}